EdJoPaTo/website-stalker-example/systems/starlabs/de/index.md

 More than just a licence.

  A machine you can craft to suit your workflow with our ever-evolving open-source code, that's upstreamed and tuned to perfection.
-Combined with our unbeatable support, the experience will exceed expections.
+Combined with our unbeatable support, the experience will exceed expectations.

 [Why choose us?](/pages/why-choose-us)